Welcome everybody to the first Day 1 of 12 Days of Christmas Decorating. So glad you came over to see my first decoration.

 When I was satisfied that the rope was evenly dispersed and the wreath was hanging level, I made a knot with the leftover rope, disguising the wire I used to attach it to the wreath.

-All that is left after this is decorate the arrangement.
-That is the fun part!
+All that is left after this is decorating the arrangement.

-Nice little project to start the season and the series.
+A nice little project to start the season and the series.

 Interested in seeing more Advent Decorations?